Minimal velocity estimates and soft mode bounds for the massless spin-boson model: Model and result

 \subsection{Discussion}

 In \cite{deroeckkupiainenphotonbound}, we established two results.
-On the one side, we showed that for localized observables $O$, i.e.\ those concerning the atom and the field in the neighborhood of the atom, the expectation value $\langle \Psi_t, O \Psi_t \rangle$ converges to the stationary value $\langle \Psi_\gs, O \Psi_\gs \rangle$ (assuming that a ground state $\Psi_\gs$ exists).
-On the other side, we showed that the number of emitted photons is bounded independently in time, i.e. \eqref{eq: first photon bound}.
-The intuition dictates that those emitted photons behave as free photons once they are sufficiently far from the atom.
-To make this intuition precise, we find it helpful to control observables that probe the state of the field in spatial regions inside the wavefront $\str x \str \leq t$ (we assume here that the speed of light is $1$) but far away from the atom, i.e.\ for example in regions of the type $ c_1t < \str x \str < c_2 t$ with $0 <c_1 <c_2 <1$, as we do in Theorem \ref{thm: propagation estimate}.
-This can probably be done by existing time-indepenent operator techniques, but we prefer to modifiy slightly the time-dependent perturbation theory in \cite{deroeckkupiainenphotonbound} to obtain these results.
-The soft-photon bound, Theorem \ref{thm: soft photon bound} could be done completely analogously to the treatment of \cite{deroeckkupiainenphotonbound}, since the one-particle operator $b=\theta(k/\delta)$ is invariant under the free photon dynamics, but to make the present paper more streamlined, we treat it analogously to Theorem \ref{thm: propagation estimate}, which concerns a non-invariant $b$-operator.
-Note that in \cite{faupinsigalcommentnumber}, such an analogy is used to control $\d \Ga(b)$ for $b=1/\str k \str$, which is of course also invariant.
+On the one side, we showed that for localised observables $O$, i.e.\ those concerning the atom and the field in the neighbourhood of the atom, the expectation value $\langle \Psi_t, O \Psi_t \rangle$ converges to the stationary value $\langle \Psi_\gs, O \Psi_\gs \rangle$ (assuming that a ground state $\Psi_\gs$ exists).
+On the other side, we showed that the number of emitted bosons is bounded independently in time, i.e.\ \eqref{eq: first photon bound}.
+Intuition suggests that the emitted bosons behave as free bosons once they are sufficiently far from the atom.
+One consequence of this intuition is that the number of bosons in a spatial region of the form

+should tend to $0$, as $t \to \infty$, where we recall that we have set the propagation speed of free bosons to be $1$.
+In case $c_1=0$, this is not quite true since some bosons are bound by the atom in the interacting ground state, but in that case it is still true that the expectation value of the number of bosons tends to a constant value as $t \to \infty$.
+This result is achieved in Theorem \ref{thm: propagation estimate} (up to some issues pointed out below the statement of this theorem).
+We refer to it as a minimal velocity estimate since it excludes the existence of bosons travelling with a speed lower than the propagation speed of free bosons.

+Once one knows that the number of emitted bosons remains finite, such minimal velocity estimates can be obtained by operator techniques as well, but we prefer to modify slightly the polymer expansion in \cite{deroeckkupiainenphotonbound} to obtain these results.
+The approach via operator techniques has been explored in \cite{faupin2012quantum}.
+Both in our work, and in \cite{faupin2012quantum} the motivation comes from the fact that minimal velocity estimates are helpful in proving asymptotic completeness.
+However, in the present article, our aim is also to illustrate that the `polymer expansion'-approach to problems in open quantum systems, that we started in \cite{deroeckkupiainen}, can be adapted to a variety of problems.

+A second result in this paper is the soft mode bound, Theorem \ref{thm: soft photon bound}.
+This result could be obtained completely analogously to the treatment of \cite{deroeckkupiainenphotonbound}, since the one-particle operator $b=\theta(k/\delta)$ is invariant under the free boson dynamics, but to make the present paper more streamlined, we treat it analogously to Theorem \ref{thm: propagation estimate}, which concerns a non-invariant $b$-operator.
+Note that in \cite{faupinsigalcommentnumber}, such an analogy to \cite{deroeckkupiainenphotonbound} is used to control $\d \Ga(b)$ for $b=1/\str k \str$, which is of course also invariant.